jacob-ebey/tiny-graphql/packages/cache/README.md

 # tiny-graphql

-A tiny GraphQL suite for making your dev experience better than ever.
+A tiny GraphQL client for making your dev experience better than ever.